ctjong/orion/Readme.md

     Retrieve records that match a certain set of conditions.

-    Parameters:
+    Request headers:
+    - **Authorization** - Required only if the access type is private.
+The value of this should be in the format "Bearer {token}".
+See [Authentication](#authentication) section for more details on how to get the access token.

+    Request parameters:
     - **entity** - Name of the entity where the record is in.
     - **accessType** - The mode of access:
         - **private** - The requester is the owner of the record.
-An Authorization header containing the bearer token is required to prove the owner's identity.
-See [Authentication](#authentication) section for more details on how to get the access token.
+An Authorization header is required.
         - **public** - The requester is not the owner of the record, or not trying to access it as its owner.
-    - **orderByField** - The field to order the results by
+    - **orderByField** - The field to order the results by.
+You can add "~" in front of the field name to sort in descending order.
     - **skip** - Number of records to skip.
 Used for pagination.
     - **take** - Number of records to take.
 Used for pagination.
     - **condition** - Condition string to find the target records.
 See [Condition Syntax](#condition-syntax) for more details on how to write the condition.